 Over 50% of course time is focused upon practical work.
 We also include specific ‘practical revision clinics’ in addition to the module days to allow you to experience a realistic clinical setting.
 You will receive your module course books several weeks in advance of each module and any reading should be undertaken in your own time in order to free up as much classroom time as possible for practical work.
 As the course runs with small numbers (averaging 8-12 students), you will receive plenty of individual attention and guidance when conducting practical work.

-In addition to our accreditation with the NCP and GHSC, MindWorks is an affiliated training school of the Central Register of Stop Smoking Therapists (CRSST)
+In addition to our accreditation with the GHSC, MindWorks is an affiliated training school of the Central Register of Stop Smoking Therapists (CRSST) which you can join after completing the course.

 Upon successful completion of the course you will be awarded with a hypnotherapy/psychotherapy Practitioner’s Diploma which will allow you to obtain insurance and begin practising.